Fantasy football: Kyler Murray tops Week 3 quarterback rankings

 Russell Wilson, Lamar Jackson, Patrick Mahomes and Aaron Rodgers round out my Top 5 options for Week 3.
 Tom Brady, Ryan Tannehill, Dak Prescott, Josh Allen and Ben Roethlisberger also land in my Top 10.

-Gardner Minshew and Baker Mayfield also are among the quarterbacks I would consider starting this week due to great matchups and their recent stellar performances.
+I also would consider starting Baker Mayfield this week in a great matchup against the Washington Football Team.
 Check out my weekly waiver wire article for options of players to add at each position.

 Here are some of my favorite players in this week's top 20 quarterback rankings: